AlexXplo/EFI-Hackintosh-for-Ryzen-5800-and-R9-270x/README.md

 All you need to do is:

-- Download the Monterey from here:
+- Download the Monterey from here: https://tinyurl.com/3fs6epzv , write it on USB with BalenaEtcher
 - Second step it's to burn the raw image on an USB stick (minim 16GB)
 - Put the EFI file to another USB stick (minim 4GB Required)
 - Boot from the second USB stick (where it';s the file) and select Install Mac OS (external)